Working Hard, but Struggling to Make Ends Meet

 Who is ALICE?

-ALICE, an acronym that stands for Asset Limited, Income Constrained, Employed, represents the growing number of individuals and families who are working but are unable to afford the basic necessities of housing, food, childcare, health care, and transportation.
+ALICE, an acronym that stands for Asset Limited, Income Constrained, Employed, represents the growing number of individuals and families who are working but are unable to afford the basic necessities of housing, child care, food, transportation, health care, and technology.

 Why ALICE Matters